saravanaprabhu/multigoal-sip/README.md

 3. Update `UIRenderer.getFormValues()` in `ui.js` to capture new field
 4. Update card template in `UIRenderer.createGoalCard()` in `ui.js` to display new property
 5. Update `app.js` to pass new property when calling `addGoal()`
+6. No changes needed to storage - JSON serialization handles new properties automatically

 **Example**: The inflation feature was added following these exact steps:
 - Added `inflationRate` parameter to `GoalManager.addGoal()`